ObsidianTTRPGProject/ObsidianTTRPGVault/Tutorials/YouTube Series/Front Matter (YAML) and Tags/Front Matter (YAML) and Tags.md

 #Tag2

 Front Matter is a vital and important element of Obsidian.
+It is defined at the top of a note and is contained within --- and ---.
+Check this note in edit mode to see the Front Matter.
+Note that it has variables defined (key, key2, key3, etc) and those variables have values.

 #Tag3